snotskie/ttrpg/site/src/characters.md

 ### Advanced Training

-Increase the result of your rolls using a $d8$ or larger by $+1$.
+Each time you bump your dice while using a $d8$ or larger, increase the result of the roll by an additional $+1$.

 ### Ease of Focus

 Your rolls using a $d8$ or larger also bump when you roll a $2$ on the die. *This Ability requires and extends Advanced Training.*

-### Focused Determination

-Each time you bump your dice, increase the result of the roll by an additional $+1$. *This Ability requires and extends Advanced Training.*

-### Ambidexterity

-In a Monstrous Endeavor you may activate two muddle buttons per round. *This Ability requires and extends Advanced Training.*

-### Calling Card

-Up to once per Stealth Endeavor, when you would be made you may instead increase the alertness of the Endeavor. *This Ability requires and extends Advanced Training.*

-### Quick Scan

-Up to once per Discovery Endeavor, when a lay of the land is given, you may choose a type of glimmer button.
-More of that type will be added to the number line than usual. *This Ability requires and extends Advanced Training.*

 ### Honorable Combat

 You may attack honorably, using Hand for a violent Contest instead of Hurt as usual.
 If you would win the Contest with a Maximum outcome, you win with a Very Major outcome instead, which cannot be increased by other effects.
 Moreover, you leave yourself open to dirty tricks; if the Defender attacks you with Hurt at the same time, they gain a $+dc2$ bonus to the roll, as though Helped by your attempt at honorable combat. *This Ability requires and extends Advanced Training.*

+### Ambidexterity

+In a Monstrous Endeavor you may activate two muddle buttons per round. *This Ability requires and extends Advanced Training.*

 ---

-### Blessed by Circumstance
+### Blessèd Circumstance

 During a roll involving three or more characters, you may swap the results of two characters’ rolls.
 Then this ability cannot be activated again until you spend ⑤ to recharge it. *This Ability requires a $d8$ or larger in Head or Hurry.*

-### Blessed by Disruption
+### Blessèd Disruption

 When another character succeeds a Check or wins a Contest, you may modify that character’s result by $-3$, possibly turning their success into a failure or win into a loss.
 Then this ability cannot be activated again until you spend ⑤ to recharge it. *This Ability requires a $d8$ or larger in Hand or Hurt.*

-### Blessed by Drama
+### Blessèd Drama

 Up to twice per session, when your character is not present in the scene, you may introduce something into the narrative, such as an item, a friend, an enemy, an event, a description, or so on.
 The DM will then improvise or riff on your idea.
 Then this ability cannot be activated again until you spend ⑤⑤ to recharge it. *This Ability requires a $d8$ or larger in Heart or Home.*

 ### Past Repeated

 Up to once per session, when you fail a Check or lose a non-violent Contest, you may choose to channel a past memory to guide you.
 If you do, for the rest of the scene, you may use your History Stat in place of the Stat you failed the Check or lost the Contest with, even for actions not typically covered by your History Stat. *This Ability requires a $d8$ or larger in History.*

+### Synchronized Spark

+You may perform a Spark roll using one of your Stats and one of the Stats of another willing character in the scene, so long as the chosen Stats are balanced, both characters have this ability, and the Blessing Die cost is paid between the two characters.

 !!! details "DM Note: Replacing Abilities"
     Mechanically, there is no way for a character to lose or replace a Ability.
 However, you and your player may feel it is narratively appropriate to reflect their character's growth in response to powerful story events.
 How you rule the change of Abilities is up to you, as the best approach can vary from story to story.